cveneziani/middleman-boilerplate/README.md

 - **Home:** source/index.html.slim
 - **About:** source/about.html.slim

-Feel free to edit the home page or remove the about page.
+Feel free to edit the home page and/or remove the about page.

 ### Images